lnussbaum/incant/README.md

 See [Incus documentation](https://linuxcontainers.org/incus/docs/main/reference/devices_disk/)

+### Name resolution (DNS) does not work for some images

+Some images enable [LLMNR](https://en.wikipedia.org/wiki/Link-Local_Multicast_Name_Resolution) or [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS), so that their names are automatically resolvable from the host.
+For others, a custom provisioning step (`- llmnr: true`) can be added to enable LLMNR in `systemd-resolved` at instance startup.
+* Images that are known to work out of the box: debian/{11,12,13,14}, archlinux/current
+* Images that are known to work with `llmnr: true`: ubuntu/{22.04,24.04}, almalinux/{8,9,10}

 ## Incant compared to Vagrant

 Incant is inspired by Vagrant, and intended as an Incus-based replacement for Vagrant.